Akshita-solanki/Akshita-solanki/README.md

 This is Akshita Solanki

-I'm a second year B.Tech - CSE student
+I'm a third year B.Tech - CSE student

 I know to code using programming languages like c,c++ and python